Complete Dachshund Puppy Guide: 10 Tips for New Puppy Parents

 Always keep watch and protect your dog when socializing with others.

-Don’t Force A Scared Dog
+Don’t Force a Scared Dog

 If there is ever a situation when your dog acts scared towards another animal, person, or place, don’t force them.
-Dachshunds have a special intuition that allows them to keep themselves guarded against others.
+Allow them to make the decision for a friendly introduction or skip it.

 Forcing your Dachshund into a frightening situation will cause them to become defensive and skittish.
 They could possibly develop harsh instincts like biting or warning others when they feel threatened.